brsantos/ggcrqr/README.md

 <!-- badges: end -->

-The goal of ggcrqr is to …
+The goal of ggcrqr is to provide `R` routines for estimation of Generalized Gompertz Cure Rate Quantile Regression models.

 ## Installation